Rancho Cañada Del Oro Regional Trail Planning Project

 Photo taken by David Mauk

 The good news is, there is hope for monarch butterflies as improvements have been made to the way this iconic species is monitored through important community science initiatives.
-In 2018, it was reported that there were 30,000 monarch butterflies in California and only five years later, 233,394 monarch sightings were documented throughout the state.
-This increase in the population size is due to researchers calling upon community members to assist in reporting monarch butterfly sightings.
+In 2018, it was reported that there were 30,000 western monarch butterflies in California and only five years later, 233,394 western monarch sightings were documented throughout the state.
+This increase in the population size is due to researchers calling upon community members to assist in reporting western monarch butterfly sightings.
 As a result, scientists accounted for more butterflies in locations along their migratory paths, rather than just monitoring the sites where they are known to rest during the winter.
 As the butterflies continue to fight the effects of climate change, there are steps everyone can take to support monarchs and many other important pollinator species.

 Planting milkweed is one way to help, which provides monarchs with a familiar place to rest, lay eggs and shelter.
 The Open Space Authority actively plants milkweed in open spaces to offer monarch butterflies a safe, native habitat along their migration route.
 Also, cultivating plants that flower year-round, such as nectar plants, helps many different pollinators, including butterflies, refuel along their migratory paths.